tomhuntx/ast-technical-assessment/README.md

-# AST Assessment – Overview & Run Instructions
+# AST Assessment

 ## Overview

 Hi there Sharon & Co!

 This is a simple demo application built by Tom Hunter as an assessment for AST Solutions.
 Please let me know if you have any difficulty running the app.
-The following is AI-generated.

-It is a simple demo application with a backend API and frontend.
-The project is configured so that running the backend will automatically launch the frontend.

 This solution contains two separate projects: